bridgecrewio/checkov/README.md

 ```
 Note: if you are using Python 3.6(Default version in Ubuntu 18.04) checkov will not work and it will fail with `ModuleNotFoundError: No module named 'dataclasses'`  error message.
 In this case, you can use the docker version instead.

-Note that there are certain cases where redirecting `docker run --tty` output to a file - for example, if you want to save the Checkov JUnit output to a file - will cause extra control characters to be printed.
+Note that there are certain cases where redirecting `docker run --tty` output to a file - for example, if you want to save the Checkov JUnit output to a file - shall cause extra control characters to be printed.
 This can break file parsing.
 If you encounter this, remove the `--tty` flag.

 ### Running or skipping checks

-Using command line flags you can specify to run only named checks (allow list) or run all checks except
+Using command line flags that you can specify to run only named checks (allow list) or run all checks except
 those listed (deny list).

 List available checks: